felixlopz/hubrise-test-task/content/apps/uber-eats/en/receive-orders.md

 When the status of an order changes to `rejected` or `cancelled` in HubRise, Uber Eats Bridge notifies Uber Eats that the order is respectively `Denied` or `Cancelled`.

 When the status of an order changes to `awaiting_shipment`, Uber Eats Bridge notifies Uber Eats that the order is ready for delivery.
-Marking orders ready only affect orders delivered by Uber.
+Marking orders ready only affects orders delivered by Uber.
 For such orders, the effects are identical to pressing the **Order Ready** button on the Uber Eats tablet:

 1. If Uber has not yet dispatched a driver because the preparation time did not run out, this will let Uber know that the order is ready.
 2. It improves preparation time predictions for future orders.